Select Page

 Many populations were found to be heavily impacted, with most host plants dead and all epiphytes killed.
 All four species were found to likely meet the thresholds for listing as Endangered according to the IUCN Red List criteria.
 Conservation assessments are currently underway.

-The field work undertaken by this project has also supported the taxonomic assessment and phylogenetic splitting of Adelopetalum argyropus.
-New CSIRO research published in Phytotaxa investigating the Adelopetalum argyropus species complex has described 2 new species of orchid: A. howense and A. continentale (now the one in northern NSW).
+The field work undertaken by this project supported the taxonomic assessment and phylogenetic splitting of Adelopetalum argyropus.
+CSIRO research published in Phytotaxa in December 2024 investigated the Adelopetalum argyropus species complex and described two new species of orchid: A. howense and A. continentale (now the one in northern NSW).
+The article describes the history of the taxonomy, as well as each of the species and their extent.

-2b) Post-fire recovery in relation to Myrtle Rust impacts on Myrtaceae species
+2. Post-fire recovery in relation to Myrtle Rust impacts on Myrtaceae species

 The SDZWA project has contributed towards the production of the high-quality video “Myrtle Rust, the Silent Killer coordinated and produced by one of our collaborators and leading Myrtle Rust impact researcher in Queensland, Dr Geoff Pegg.
 This is a science-based plain-English video, targeted towards awareness-raising, particularly for land managers, policy influencers, bushcare workers and Indigenous communities, as well as wider audiences.
 Awareness-raising in these sectors remains a critical task, given the complexity of the issues and recovery strategies.